 Some sources will automatically transmit to the highest codec possible but for the Note 9 I can activate LDAC independently and the D90 received the signal seamlessly.
 I do see a 96kHz sample rate also on the OLED screen for the D90 so I presume it is recognizing the LDAC signal.
 When I turn off LDAC it switches to 44.1kHz on the D90 screen.

-I would suggest to try and keep the signal to LDAC.
+I would suggest trying and keep the signal to LDAC.
 It makes such a huge difference in terms of clarity and dynamic range on the D90 playback.

 Not as crunchy or bombastic as the Qutest either but tighter and cleaner than the Yulong DA10 AK4497 implementation which I found very soft.